 - 1. Pegmatites emplaced during M1 metamorphic peakin the Middle Cambrian, at around 530-515 Ma.
-These are restricted to within the Conlara Metamorphic Complex on 3366-22. - 2.
+These are restricted to within the Nogoli, Conlara and Monte Guazú metamorphic complexes. - 2.
 Pegmatites emplaced during the M2 metamorphic peak in the early Ordovician at around 480 Ma.
-These are largely restricted to within the Pringles Metamorphic Complex.

-- 3. Pegmatites emplaced post-M2 in the mid Ordovician prior to 460Ma, and associated with the undifferentiated Ordovician granites. - 4.
+These are largely restricted to within the Pringles Metamorphic Complex. - 3.
+Pegmatites emplaced post-M2 in the mid Ordovician at around 460Ma, and associated with the undifferentiated Ordovician granites. - 4.
 Pegmatites emplaced during the Devonian, and associated with the extensive granite bodies.